ncatlab/nlab-content/pages/11475.md

 there is $s\in S$ with $c\leq s$

 A [[frame]] $L$ is __algebraic__ if every element of $L$ is the sup of some set of compact elements.
+(Cf. also entry [[algebraic lattice]]).
 In that case, one can take the set of all elements below or equal the given element.
 The latter definition is accepted also for [[quantale]]s.

 $L$ is __coherent__ if it is algebraic and the finite inf of a set of compact elements is compact.